 ADMITTED STUDENT CHECKLIST

-- Log in to GoWMU with your BroncoNet ID and temporary password.
+Log in to GoWMU to verify your new password.

 - Update or complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 (and by March 1).
 If you have already submitted your FAFSA, it may not be reflected on your Gold Gateway checklist until January.

 - Print the WMU Student Financial Aid Application Checklist for your reference.

 - Submit a final transcript from your college upon completion of your most recent course work to WMU Admissions at email@example.com.
 This is an important step as it can affect your ability to register for future terms and may also affect your financial aid and housing status.
 If you decide to enroll at WMU and chose to submit self-report scores, you must provide official test scores prior to new student orientation.
 See testing policy for details and review the ways to submit your scores.

 If you wish to cancel your admission, complete the cancellation form.
 The $100 enrollment deposit for fall semester will be refunded if the cancellation is received prior to the following dates: